ncsa/puppet-profile_monitoring/REFERENCE.md

 ### Classes

 * [`profile_monitoring`](#profile_monitoring): Configure default NCSA monitoring of this host
+* [`profile_monitoring::raid`](#profile_monitoringraid): Configure RAID monitoring if RAID found This is a work in progress and not expected to be used yet in production.
 * [`profile_monitoring::register_ping_check`](#profile_monitoringregister_ping_check): Register the node for ping monitoring Ping checks happen from other nodes via profile_monitoring::telegraf_ping_check This class is used to register a given node with external ping checking node(s)